dolphindb/Tutorials_EN/streaming_tutorial.md

 ### 1. Flowchart and related concepts

 Streaming in DolphinDB is based on the publish-subscribe model.
-Streaming data is injected into and published by a streaming table.
+Streaming data is ingested into and published by a streaming table.
 A data node or a third-party application can subscribe to and consume the streaming data through DolphinDB script or API.

 ![image](images/DolphinDB_Streaming_Framework.jpg)